 This paper assumes that the employer penalty will not be further delayed, or eliminated.
 As shown by the difference between marginal tax rates for 2014 and 2015, the magnitude of the ACA's impact on marginal tax rates would be significantly less, but far from zero, in any year without employer penalties.
 Appendix V contains sensitivity analysis with respect to various other policy parameters and population estimates, showing that another important assumption is that families will (gross of out-of-pocket costs) value the benefits from a family health plan obtained on the exchanges at about \$19,000 per year.
-The valuation assumption is also related to my assumption that twothirds of persons leaving ESI jobs and eligible for exchange subsidies will actually purchase health plans from the exchanges.
-Altering the valuation assumptions puts the ACA's addition to the 2016 marginal tax rate in a range of 4.3 to 6.4 percentage points.
+The valuation assumption is also related to my assumption that 48 percent of persons leaving ESI jobs will actually purchase health plans from the exchanges.
+Altering the valuation assumptions puts the ACA's addition to the 2016 marginal tax rate in a range of 4.1 to 6.0 percentage points.

-The Obama Administration and other advocates of the ACA have dismissed concerns that the law might be trading off labor market activity for more redistribution, citing the absence of a Massachusetts-specific labor market contraction when that state passed its law mandating health insurance coverage.33 As Jonathan Gruber (2011, 27:02) put it, "we've actually run this experiment, folks: we ran it in Massachusetts."
+The Obama Administration and other advocates of the ACA have dismissed concerns that the law might be trading off labor market activity for more redistribution, citing the absence of a Massachusetts-specific labor market contraction when that state passed its law mandating health insurance coverage.41 As Jonathan Gruber (2011, 27:02) put it, "we've actually run this experiment, folks: we ran it in Massachusetts."
 However, this argument assumes that the Massachusetts reform increased marginal tax rates in Massachusetts by roughly the same magnitude that the ACA will increase them in the United States.
 This assumption is no longer necessary, because the methodology used in this paper can be applied to Massachusetts as well.
-Table 4, reproduced from Mulligan (2013c) is the Massachusetts analogue to Table 1, referring to the effect of the Massachusetts reform on marginal tax rates in that state as of 2010.
-Not surprisingly, Massachusetts marginal tax rates were elevated by its health reform.
-However, the average increase in Massachusetts was only 0.4 percentage points, as compared to the ACA's 4.9 percentage point impact on nationwide marginal tax rates.
-The obvious conclusion from these data is to expect the ACA to depress labor markets by at least an order of magnitude more than the Massachusetts reform did.
+Table 5, reproduced from Mulligan (2013c) is the Massachusetts analogue to Table 1, referring to the effect of the